apache/lucy-clownfish/runtime/core/Clownfish/Docs/WritingClasses.md

 object.
 If the parent class has an initializer, it should be called first by the subclass's initializer.

-By convention, the standard constructor is named `new`.
-If a class has an inert function named `init`, it is used as initializer to create a host language constructor by default.
+By convention, the standard constructor is named `new` and the standard initializer `init`.

 Example: